quangvdao/jolt/book/src/spec/subtables.md

 14. `SllSubtable`

 This subtable implements a logical left shift operation on a chunk of bits.
-It has three type parameters:
-- `F`: The field type
-- `CHUNK_INDEX`: The index of the chunk being shifted
-- `WORD_SIZE`: The total size of the word in bits

 Function: For inputs $x$ and $y$, where $x$ is the chunk to be shifted and $y$ is the shift amount: